Hemp offers Hope for NC Farmers and Communities

-How to help with the effort to legalize industrial hemp farming in NC & USA
+How to help with the effort to educate more in NC about industrial hemp farming and uses

 • Have a BRINGING IT HOME screening in your community or at your event.
-It’s easy thanks to ScreeningHQ.org!
+It’s easy thanks to Bullfrog Films!
 All the tools are there to purchase DVD & screening rights, organize and promote a screening event.
-Sign up and register your event at http://www.screeninghq.org/films/details/88/bringing-it-home (don’t worry, you don’t have to add all the details at one time)

 • Buy hemp products!
 Every dollar you spend on products made with hemp is a vote supporting the need for growing hemp in the U.S.